 |60.0 - 89.9||1 Tablet (16 mg)|

 Apoquel should be stored at controlled room temperature between 20° to 25°C (68° to 77°F) with excursions between 15° to 40°C (59° to 104°F).
 Keep away from children and animals.

-Diarrhea Anorexia Polydipsia Occasionally vomiting and lethargy New dermal, epidermal or subcutaneous lump may form when treating atopic dermatitis
+Diarrhea, anorexia, polydipsia, occasional vomiting and lethargy.
+Formation of new dermal, epidermal or subcutaneous lumps may occur when treating atopic dermatitis